 Polyphenol antioxidants, also present in olive oil in abundant quantities, are a type of molecule shown to prevent dangerous oxidative reactions within the human body.
 Incomplete molecules in the body, called free radicals, have the ability to alter our body cells in ways that can cause cancer, cardiovascular impairment and a number of degenerative diseases.
 Polyphenol antioxidants are able to neutralize these free radicals without becoming dangerous themselves.

 The important thing to remember is that not all olive oils are made alike!

 As a general rule of thumb, the less processed an oil is, the more of its polyphenol antioxidants it will retain, and therefore the healthier it will be.
-Because Phoenicia’s Extra Virgin Olive Oil is cold pressed and unfiltered, it contains the maximum possible concentration of both monounsaturated fats and polyphenol antioxidants.
+Because most Extra Virgin Olive Oil from the Middle East are cold pressed and unfiltered, they contain the maximum possible concentration of both monounsaturated fats and polyphenol antioxidants.

 Types of Olive Oils

-While Phoenicia chooses to preserve the robust, floral flavors and vital health benefits of the olive fruit by producing only the finest unfiltered extra virgin olive oil, this is not the only type of olive oil on the market.
+While most Middle Eastern olive oils choose to preserve the robust, floral flavors and vital health benefits of the olive fruit by producing only the finest unfiltered extra virgin olive oil, this is not the only type of olive oil on the market.
 In fact, there are several, and you should familiarize yourself with the various classifications of oil to ensure that you buy only the very best.

 The International Olive Oil Council (IOOC) recognizes and grades several qualities of olive oil based on taste, production method and acid content: